plp13/qman/src/qman.1.md

 specifying both 'KEY_BACKSPACE' and 'BS'.

 **Section [mouse]**
-: This sections contains the following options that pertain to mouse support:
+: This section contains the following options that pertain to mouse support:

 | Option   | Type         | Def. value | Description                           |
 |----------|--------------|------------|---------------------------------------|